We are becoming more and more dependent on e-commerce and SaaS sites, meaning we have what seems like an endless stream of different passwords.

 The password ‘123456’ has been found over 23 million times!

 The National Cyber Security Centre in collaboration with Troy Hunt released a file containing the top 100,000 passwords from his Have I Been Pwned data set.
 If you see a password that you use in this list, you should change it immediately.
-You can also check if you have an account that has been compromised by clicking here.
-If you want to see the full list of regularly used passwords, click here
+You can also check if you have an account that has been compromised.

 A common attack strategy is using lists like these when trying to breach a perimeter (password spraying).
 In a research study that allowed participating businesses to measure how defenceless they would be to a password spaying attack.
 Figured from the study found that:

 Suggesting that password spraying attacks are more than likely to have some success against these businesses, and many others across the UK.
 Education is key when it comes to cyber security.
 The most effective approach your business can take is to educate your team and create a cyber aware culture, this will mean your team avoid using common passwords in the first place.